grjr/grjr/README.md

 - 👋 Hi, I’m Greety
-- 👀 I love programming, developing and troubleshooting
+- 👀 I love programming, developing applications, exploring new technologies and troubleshooting!
+- I have designed and developed various software applications in Java, C#.
+Net, JavaScript, React, Node.js, PHP and more.
+- Showcasing some here..

 <!---
 grjr/grjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.